lindakang/lindakang.github.io/_posts/2022-10-16-YT-US-trending.md

 ![Figure 1](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjjoPSdhi5TNSPlE5pNhecfMt-IsXctYXpuZRY-9EVQ08mcXI-5LFcILawvARd1gI55_iGzkuHt9TBtbOsSibQvWsxaLaKYfUkUOWCb8lL93q99cXs-yrUxyahiMjcZEUlRzvbrLkwaiUFutk1x3QljoN3yfQn9ctYnE27M4ii2ydCfvJhmJNnGN5ft/s16000/p01_trending-category-total-views.png)<!-- -->

-Entertainment & Gaming videos are the most popular ones for each year.
-They both on trending most frequent and also have higher total views.
-Note that although music is the third on trending, it has higher or comparable total views to Entertainment and Gaming, probably becuase people like to replay music videos on YouTube.
+The most popular categories for each year between 2020 and present are Entertainment and Gaming videos, as they appeared on trending the most frequently and also had higher total views.
+It's worth noting that although music was the third most popular category on trending, it had comparable or higher total views than Entertainment and Gaming, which may be due to people rewatching music videos on YouTube.

 ``` r
 # Fig 02 - No. times on trending & average views per trending time